 Welcome at the “Salle du Géant” (“The Giant Room”)!
 It has been designed to suit the organisation of receptions, cocktails, weddings, dinners, etc.

-Part of the “Ferme de la Carrière”, besides the “Al Pierîre” guesthouse, Rue des Carrières 671 – 4910 Theux, Belgium, the Giant Room is in the middle of the nature and its doors can be opened to enjoy our country.
+Part of the “Ferme de la Carrière”, besides the “Al Pierîre” guesthouse, the Giant Room is in the middle of the nature and its doors can be opened to enjoy our country.

 You are free to choose your caterer.
-The Giant Room is equipped with lightning and sound material, provided by our partner CB Concept.
+The Giant Room is equipped with lighting and sound material.

 A smaller reception hall, the “Salle du Nain” (the Dwarf Room) may be rented for your smaller seminars or meetings.
 When you book the Giant Room, you automatically rent the Dwarf Room.